 An attorney representing some of the city's medical marijuana dispensaries said she was frustrated by the plan to prolong the ban through next year.
 Denise Policella warned it could put her clients out of business as consumers turn to competing pot shops in suburbs that allow recreational sales.

-But the latest delay has invited some competition: Former State Sen. Virgil Smith says he’s begun gathering signatures in an effort to put the issue before city voters in November, with a proposal that includes some of the equity components Tate envisions.
+The latest delay has also invited some competition: Former State Sen. Virgil Smith says he’s begun gathering signatures in an effort to put the issue before city voters in November, with a proposal that includes some of the equity components Tate envisions.